-- Students are to follow current events over the summer and get a head start on understanding how the U.S. government/political system operates. - Students will need to select a total of three (3) news articles from three (3) separate weeks over the summer, and write a 1 single-spaced page reflection for each article using 12pt.
-Times New Roman font (a total of 3 pages). - You can earn 20 bonus points for MP1 if you write two extra current events!!!! - Students should include at least ONE (1) entry that emphasizes any ONE of the following constitutional principles/concepts from our first unit of study: federalism, separation of powers, checks and balances, judicial review, elastic clause, the supremacy clause and the commerce clause. - The articles can focus on any of the following topics : the Congress, the Supreme Court, the President, a government agency, state governments, foreign policy, domestic policy, homeland security, immigration, taxes, healthcare reform, education, judicial/cabinet appointments, economic policy, interest/lobbyist groups, political parties, election-related news, polls.
+- Students are to follow current events over the summer and get a head start on understanding how the U.S. government/political system operates. - Students will need to select a total of five (5) news articles from five (5) separate weeks over the summer, and write a 1 single-spaced page reflection for each article using 12pt.
+Times New Roman font (a total of 5 pages). - Students should include at least ONE (1) entry that emphasizes any ONE of the following constitutional principles/concepts from our first unit of study: federalism, separation of powers, checks and balances, judicial review, elastic clause, the supremacy clause and the commerce clause. - The articles can focus on any of the following topics: the Congress, the Supreme Court, the President, a government agency, state governments, foreign policy, domestic policy, homeland security, immigration, taxes, healthcare reform, education, judicial/cabinet appointments, economic policy, interest/lobbyist groups, political parties, election-related news, polls.
 (This is not an inclusive list.)